 The extensive waterways which make up the Coffin Bay complex offer many good anchorages to the cruising yacht.
 However, the area is not without problems and a measure of caution is called for.
 The problems are caused by the shallowness of much of the water, the strong tides and the frequent strong winds.
 To assist in meeting these difficulties the navigational beacons in the channels have been upgraded and by proper use of these aids it is possible to enter the bay and proceed to the town of Coffin Bay with minimal risk.
-Vessels with a draught of under two metres may safely do this at most states of the tide but care should be taken and it should be remembered that the wind may sometimes cause the tide to fall below normal levels.
+Vessels with a draught of less than 1.5 metres may safely do this at most states of the tide but care should be taken and it should be remembered that the wind may sometimes cause the tide to fall below normal levels.
 Indeed, the effect of the wind is so great as to make the tides in Coffin Bay close to unpredictable.
 For example, in 1992 the wind forced the tide so high that it covered the yacht club jetty to a depth of nearly one metre.
 According to the Australian Pilot, the flood and ebb tidal streams at the entrance change one hour after low and high water at Coffin Bay respectively.
+At the entrance, high and low tides occur at the same times as their counterparts at Thevenard.

 A plan of the area will be found on chart AUS 121.
 The inward passage begins at the white light at the entrance.
 This must be left to starboard.
-The area around the first two beacons is actually the shallowest in the passage, with soundings of as little as 1.5 metres at Indian Springs Low Water.
-The channel gradually widens and deepens after the first red beacon.
-The beacons have been so placed that they mark the edge of the shallow water and they should be passed at a distance of around 40 metres.
-Take particular care when passing the three consecutive green beacons near the entrance, as these are very close to a large sandbar.
-At this point the outgoing tide tends to push the vessel sideways onto the bar, which dries at low tide.
+The area around the first two beacons is actually the shallowest in the passage, with soundings of less than 1.5 metres at Indian Springs Low Water.
+Recent surveys show signs of silting up and old charts are not to be trusted.
+The channel gradually widens and deepens after the first few beacons.
+In early 2016 the beacons marking the channel were extensively altered and red beacons now mark the southern side of the channel south of Point Longnose.
+They also serve to mark a passage that clears a number of oyster farms to the south.
+At this point the outgoing tide tends to push the vessel northwards towards the Point Longnose bar, which dries at low tide.
 Further in, there is a greater margin for error, but this should not be an excuse for reduced vigilance.
 The total distance from the entrance to the mooring area at the town is about 13 miles.
 If difficulty is found in finding the beacons in daylight it may be necessary to plot the bearings between the more widely separated ones and to steer by compass until the next beacon is identified.

 A small yacht with a small auxiliary engine will experience problems in entering if there is much outgoing tide or a strong head wind.
 If the two are combined the task may prove almost impossible.
 The speed of the tidal stream varies widely, depending on the configuration of the bottom, but must average one knot at least, with stronger current in certain places, notably at the entrance and the Horn.
 Port Douglas is very exposed and in a strong wind a violent short chop will develop, greatly slowing a short, low powered yacht.